leonmartin/c-sharp-course/README.md

 ## Milestones

-For each milestone, a possible solution is provided.
+For each milestone, possible solutions is provided.
 Depending on the scope of the application (that you set yourself) the provided solution and your solution might differ.
 Without an instructor, we strongly recommend to use the provided solutions of each milestone as the starting point for the next one because the instructions in the latter ones assume the previous solutions as starting points.
 The instructions, solutions and other material for each milestone are available in the individual milestone folders.

-So, you are now ready to start the crash course! 🥳 Open the [c-sharp-course](./) folder in the IDE/editor of your choice, read the [instructions.md file](./Milestone01/instructions.md) within the [Milestone01 folder](./Milestone01).
+You are now ready to start the crash course! 🥳 Open the [c-sharp-course](./) folder in the IDE/editor of your choice, read the [instructions.md file](./Milestone01/instructions.md) within the [Milestone01 folder](./Milestone01).

 ## Technical Details